1. What Masculinity Can’t Confront, It Tries to Control

 In Nigerian queer communities, where external threats such as criminalisation, raids, and public exposure make discretion essential for survival, trust‑based circles often form around mutual protection and clearly defined boundaries.
 Within these circles, people mostly prefer direct communication—naming harm, clarifying misunderstandings, and negotiating limits—as a harm-reduction strategy.

-Many queer Nigerian men view indirect conflict—when not softened by humour—as sneaky and threatening, especially when based on vague or unsubstantiated claims that undermine masculine norms of directness and open confrontation.
+Many queer Nigerian men view indirect conflict—when not softened by humour—as sneaky and threatening.
+This is especially true when claims seem vague or unsubstantiated, and actions undermine masculine norms of directness and open confrontation.

 Structural barriers to public confrontation mean that direct assertion occurs only where safety allows.
 But most conflicts do not require spectacle to be resolved.
 What matters is communicating a grievance directly to the person responsible, ensuring they understand that harm has occurred.
 Their response often determines the outcome.
 Naming offence is commonly received as a sign of respect rather than aggression.
 Where a relationship is not valued, disengagement—quietly moving on without retaliation—is typically preferred over escalation.